Halam tribe: History

-Regarding the origin of the term ‘Halam,’ some suggest that ‘Halam’ means ‘killer of human beings’ (K.S.
+Regarding the origin of the term 'Halam,’ some suggest that 'Halam' means 'killer of human beings' (K.S.
 Singh, People of India, Vol. V, p.
 1243).
-Perhaps, the neighboring people might name them ‘Halam’ as they were ferocious and used to killed strangers in olden days.
-The term ‘Halam’ is expected to be coined by others.
-One interpretation is that, in Tripuri language, ‘Ha’ means ‘earth’ and ‘Lam’ means ‘route’.
-So it means ‘earth route.’
-It is said that when they came in contact with the king of Tripura, the Maharaja had given them the title ‘Halam.’
-From this definition it can be presumed that Halam migrated to their present place of settlement through earth route.
-However, there is no agreed point on the origin of the term ‘Halam.’
+Perhaps, the neighboring people might name them 'Halam' as they were ferocious and used to killed strangers in olden days.
+The term 'Halam' is expected to be coined by others.
+One interpretation is that, in Tripuri language, 'Ha' means 'earth' and 'Lam' means 'route'.
+So it means 'earth route.'
+It is said that when they came in contact with the king of Tripura, the Maharaja had given them the title 'Halam.'
+From this definition, it can be presumed that Halam migrated to their present place of settlement through earth route.
+However, there is no agreed point on the origin of the term 'Halam.'
 In the Scheduled Castes and Scheduled Tribes orders (Amendment) Act.
 1976, Halam is placed at No. 6 in the list of Scheduled Tribes of Tripura.
-Due to long lapse of time and years, sometimes it may create confusion in one's mind that different sub-tribes of Halam community are of different identity.
-But they are of the same tribe having common origin.

-The Halam sub-tribes

-The language spoken by all the families of Halam community is known as Riam Chong (language).
-The Riam Chong is cognate with the Kuki-Chin group of the greater Tibeto-Burman family.
-Owing to topographical differences in their habitation, there are minor dialect differences among the Riam speaking people known as Halam group language for officially known under Tripura State government as one of the minority languages (Kept under Kokborok & OML) Dept. of Education.
-Besides, due to assimilation by other bigger communities, their language and culture have been gravely affected.
-In fact, the Molsom and Kaipeng sub-tribes have to a great extent incorporated Kokborok vocabulary in their daily verbal communication among themselves.
-In Tripura, there has been conscious effort by the Government to promote and develop Halam language.
-Accordingly, the Government has constituted the ‘Halam Language Advisory Committee’ to take necessary steps for the uplift of Halam language.
-As far as literature is concerned, the Halam have no script of their own.
-They borrowed from Roman script for any sort of documentations and writings.